terra-campaigns/terraSystem/srd.md

 - **Eager**: When you reset your `Ego`, roll $+1d$ and keep the highest.
 - **Die Hard**: Roll your `Grit` maximum with $+1d$.
 You can choose to keep this new maximum if it is higher than your current maximum.
 - **Skill**: Gain $1$ in a *Skill*.
-- **Specialist**: Choose a specific type of action. *Risky Actions* are done with $+1d$ with this specialisation.
+- **Specialist**: Choose a specific type of action.
+When you *Fail* it in a *Risky Actions* you still succeed, with Reduced *Effect*.
 For a list of specialisations, check [Cepheus SRD's skill list](https://www.orffenspace.com/cepheus-srd/skills.html#available-skills-list).
 - **Buff** or **Debuff:** Roll a **Resolve** `Skill` and `Dark Dice`.
 Apply your `Effect` as a **Buff** or **Debuff** consequence.
 You may divide the result in as many targets as you want.
 You can take this `Advancement` multiple times if you want to **Buff** and **Debuff** with different **Resolve** `Skills`.
 - **Heal** or **Hurt**: Roll an **Insight** `Skill` and `Dark Dice`.
 Multiply your `Effect` by the number of `Ego` spent and use the result to **Heal** or **Hurt**.
 You may divide the result in as many targets as you want.
 You can take this `Advancement` multiple times if you want to **Heal** or **Hurt** with different **Insight** `Skills`.
 - **Tough**: When unarmoured your **Armour** is $1$.